booklet/wfirma/readme.md

 # PHP wFirma
 Module for constructing simple queries to the wFirma API.
-For PHP 7.0.
+For PHP 7.0 and above.

 ## Use
 Add repository in `composer.json` file: